harshadhatagale/codeinsta2/posts/top 10 html interview questions in 2024.md

     justify-content: center; /* or other values like flex-start, flex-end */ }
 ```
-8. Differentiate between an Ordered list and an Unordered list?
+8. Differentiate between an Ordered list and an Unordered list? \
-Ans: Difference between ordered & Unordered list is written in following table:
+*Ans*: Difference between ordered & Unordered list is written in following table:

 | Aspect                | Ordered List                                      | Unordered List                                    |
 |-----------------------|---------------------------------------------------|---------------------------------------------------|